Class Agnostic Instance-level Descriptor for Visual Instance Search: Related Work

 Intuitively, methods in unsupervised semantic/object segmentation can be directly borrowed as the detector for the instance search.
 However, these two tasks are still essentially different.
 First of all, one cannot assume that the submitted instance query is a complete object.
 The visual query could be a meaningful sub-region of an object, \textit{i.e.} a logo on the coat or a cap of the bottle.
 Or on another extreme, the query is comprised by several visual objects, which is known as multiple-instance search.
 Theoretically speaking, any semantic part of an image could be cropped out as the query.
-The instance level feature detector should detect out these semantic regions from one image as much as possible.
+The instance-level feature detector should detect these semantic regions from one image as much as possible.

 Different from TokenCut~\cite{tokencut} and CutLER~\cite{cutclr}, a novel hierarchical decomposition procedure is designed in our paper.
-Given an image is represented by a collection of patch features output from a ViT layer, one feature corresponds to a patch on the ViT input layer.
+Given that an image is represented by a collection of patch features output from a ViT layer, one feature corresponds to a patch on the ViT input layer.
 A bisecting procedure is proposed to partition the feature set repeatedly into a bunch of subsets.
 Each subset corresponds to a semantic region in the image.
-Instead of simply fixing the number of layers of such bisecting, a condition is designed to judge whether the bisecting should terminate at certain subset.

-As a result, similar as the conventional local feature, the collection of such features makes up a full description for the whole image.
+Instead of simply fixing the number of layers of such bisecting, a condition is designed to judge whether the bisecting should terminate at a certain subset.
+As a result, similar to the conventional local feature, the collection of such features makes up a full description for the whole image.
 Whereas, unlike the conventional local feature, the descriptions are instance-level and semantically meaningful.
 More importantly, in contrast to conventional local features, typically only around \textit{30} descriptors are extracted from one image, which largely relieves the burden of afterwards indexing and nearest-neighbor search.